ksonni/billion-rows/README.md

 | ForkJoinSummaryBuilder        | Using ForkJoin API RecursiveTask |      30.6s |

 Perhaps more efficiencies can be found by using float-parsing tricks/unsafe APIs etc., but these were  avoided for simplicity.
+An attempt was made to use Graal CE 24, but OpenJDK implementation was found to be better for this workload.

 ## Algorithm
 Processing the file line by line and computing the mean doesn't fully use the multicore capabilities of the hardware.
 It can be solved concurrently as follows: